Pikler triangle is one of the rising stars among the Montessori toys.

 Pikler triangle is a climbing frame designed as a gross motor development tool for babies and toddlers.
 It encourages free movement and allows children to develop their physical strength and agility at their own pace.
 It was named after Hungarian physician Emmi Pikler.

 Emmi Pikler was a pediatrician who specialized in infant education and put her new theories into practice at the orphanage she ran.
-Her goal was to create a comforting environment that allows children to develop naturally, with an emphasis on free movement.
-The triangle was popularized by one of her students, Magda Gerber, who brought it to the US.

 The Pikler triangle is sometimes simply called a “climbing frame” (which is exactly what it is), a “Montessori climbing ladder” or misspelled as “Pickler” or “Picklar” triangle.